Child Support and Modification Agreements

-The attorneys of Stroebel & Johnson, PLLC have the experience you need to handle child support matters and modification agreements.
+The attorneys of Stroebel & Stroebel, PLLC have the experience you need to handle child support matters and modification agreements.
 After handling hundreds of child custody and support cases, we feel this experience gives us direct knowledge on the importance of providing adequate support for every child.
-Stroebel & Johnson understand the emotional struggle that families go through when working out the details of child support situations.
-Call Stroebel & Johnson, PLLC today at (304) 553-0660 in Charleston, or (304) 520-0832 in Lewisburg, or contact us online to review your child support matter with us.
+Stroebel & Stroebel understand the emotional struggle that families go through when working out the details of child support situations.
+Call Stroebel & Stroebel, PLLC today at (304) 553-0660 in Charleston, or contact us online to review your child support matter with us.
 Schedule your free consultation today.

 Help with Child Support Matters, Changes, and Modification Agreements

 Our experience with child support matters in West Virginia gives us the insight to offer sound advice in negotiating support matters while protecting the rights of the children and parents.
 We recognize it often takes a lot to provide adequate child support and that there are different life changes that can affect a parent’s ability to provide support over time.
 Stroebel & Stroebel is here to assist you with:

 West Virginia Child Support and Custody Matters – Legal Terms

 Legal child custody includes the rights to make decisions regarding a child, or to obtain certain state or federal benefits.
 Residential custody relates to the place where a child may be living most of the time.
 West Virginia is a shared parenting state, which means the Court will determine a parenting schedule for the parents.
 This parenting plan is either called “basic shared” or “extended shared,” depending on the number of overnights with the non-custodial parent.

 Modifications to Support Agreements in West Virginia